nishen/nginx-ad-proxy/docs/README.md

 * Allows specifying Groups in the _[nginx.conf](http://nginx.org/en/docs/beginners_guide.html#conf_structure)_ file.
 Users must belong to listed Groups to be allowed access.
 * Allows specifying Users (via username) that are allowed access.
 * Allows mixing of Groups and User (via _OR_ - i.e. User must be in either the specified Groups or the specified Users).
+* Can configure multiple BASE DNs to search through.
 * Can be run as a Docker image or as a standard process.
 * Uses TLS over port 389